Peligrietzer/feral_machines/posts/parasitic_disengagement.md

 Evolution only needs three things to occur: replication, variation, and selection.
-[It doesn't need "life"](https://royalsocietypublishing.org/doi/abs/10.1098/rspb.1979.0077), and isn't even fussy about any particular properties of matter.
+[It doesn't need "life"](https://royalsocietypublishing.org/doi/abs/10.1098/rspb.1979.0077), and isn't even fussy about any particular properties of the matter involved.
 Programs, in fact, are exemplary candidates for evolution.
 It's possible -- in fact, it's easy -- to evolve programs that are well-adapted to particular tasks, that find optimal solutions to problems, that fuzz out leaks and holes in software, that